HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 <br clear="all" />

- Dose Management systems need to share information related to the exam to multiple third parties :
+ Dose Management systems need to share information related to the exam to multiple third parties:

 * Mobile Applications: like patients related mobile applications, where a patient may want to centralize the report of doses injected to him
-* RIS/EHR : many RIS/EHR systems do not have capabilities to read DICOM SR documents and prefer to contact the hospital dose management system in order to gather a summary of the dose report; and in order to include the radiation summary under the final imaging report.
+* RIS/EHR: many RIS/EHR systems do not have capabilities to read DICOM SR documents and prefer to contact the hospital dose management system in order to gather a summary of the dose report; and in order to include the radiation summary under the final imaging report.
 * Third backend systems: some third backend applications may want to gather a summary of the exam’s radiations for some proprietary usage; gathering the complete RDSR is useless for most of the non Dose Management systems.

 The RDSRs have a complete and a strong structure for sharing the dose information from the modalities to the Dose Consumer/Reporter actors, and also between the Dose Reporter and the Dose Registry systems.
 However, most of third party applications have a very light needs for the Dose report.
 For example, RIS systems in France need only, for CT exams, the Dose Length Product Total data from the CT RDSR, in order to fit local regulations.